 Almost every brand all over the world has adopted social media as one of their chief engines for branding, advertisement, and publicity.
-Many global brands have even started investing more in digital presence and advertising than on ATL advertising and marketing strategies.
+Social Media in 2021 many global brands have even started investing more in digital presence and advertising than in ATL advertising and marketing strategies.

 This was necessitated by the fact that nearly 2.5 billion people all over the world use some form of social media or the other.
 Facebook, Instagram, Twitter, LinkedIn, Snapchat, Pinterest, and others are not distractions; rather they have become a way of life for human beings.